Nasruddin (name)

-Nasruddin (نصرالدین) was originally a honorific title and is a masculine given name and surname of Arabic origin.
+Nasruddin (نصرالدین) was originally an honorific title and is a masculine given name and surname of Arabic origin.
 There are many variant spellings in English due to transliteration including Nasir al-Din, and Nasiruddin.

 The most notable person with this name is the 13th-century philosopher, Sufi and wise man from Turkey, Nasreddin Hodja.
 Other people with the title or name include: